microsoft/pxt-adafruit/docs/lessons/blink/quiz-answers.md

 # blink blocks quiz answers

-Learn how to create a blinking LED script. #LED #screen  #plot #docs
+Learn how to create a blinking LED script.

 This is the answer key for the [blink quiz](/microbit/lessons/blink/quiz).